ManasSwain1985/aquanow_assignment/readme.md

 - Url and CustId are fetched from data/credential.json and can be updated if required

 ## Folder Structure
- - <tests> Contains the spec file (test suites)
+ - tests: Contains the spec file (test suites)
- - <screens> Page Object Models based class for each screen
+ - screens: Page Object Models based class for each screen
- - <locators> Locator Defination for all the screens
+ - locators: Locator Defination for all the screens
- - <data> Test Data in json format to be used for Execution
+ - data: Test Data in json format to be used for Execution
- - <base> Base Test class which would be used as fixtures in all the test scripts
+ - base: Base Test class which would be used as fixtures in all the test scripts

 ## Future Enhancements
 - Include more reporting structure